georgenorman/tz-commons/tz-commons/README.txt

    maven repo.

    NOTE: The tz-commons-domain unit tests use dumbster as a dummy SMTP server.
-   Some virus protection apps may block dumbster, causing these test to fail.
+   Some virus protection apps may block dumbster, causing these tests to fail.
    By default, these tests have been disabled.
 They can be enabled by setting the DISABLE_EMAIL_TEST to false in the tz-commons-domain test config file.